 2. The Esplanade on the Lake

-Fresh for 2019, there’s a new special light installation available at the Montreux Christmas Market, right in front of the famous Freddie Mercury statue.
+Fresh for 2019, there was a new special light installation at the Montreux Christmas Market, right in front of the famous Freddie Mercury statue.
 Basically, it’s an interactive attraction that allows you light up the world around you (literally) by burning some calories on a bike!
 The more you pedal, the more the trees and reindeer around you light up.
+Hopefully this is a cool attraction that will stay for the coming year.

 … Seems like a pretty genius way to trick holidaymakers into exercising, so I’ll allow it (if only to make more space for chocolate).